iterating/HandwrittenLetter/readme.md

 - Supports a variety of characters including alphabets, numbers, and special symbols.
 - Renders the handwritten text into an HTML file with customizable styles.
 - Randomly selects character styles from a predefined set of images.
+- Works great on a tablet or laptop with a touchscreen.

 ## Installation